 Licensing: Standards, legislation and inspections

-At least once a year, staff of the Ministry of Education make unannounced inspections of all licensed child care programs to:
+At least once a year, Ministry of Education staff will make unannounced inspections of all licensed child care programs to:

 Licensing reports for all home-based and centre based licensed child care programs are available on the licensed child care finder.